List of prime ministers of the United Kingdom by birthplace

 This list give the names of British prime ministers by their birthplace.

-45 of the past 57 prime ministers were born in England, including the incumbent Rishi Sunak.
-Of them, eighteen were born in Central London, most recently David Cameron (2010–2016).
-The rest were born in Scotland (7), Republic of Ireland (2), Canada (1) and United States (1).
+46 of the past 58 prime ministers were born in England, including the incumbent Keir Starmer.
+Of them, nineteen were born in Central London, most recently Keir Starmer (2024–present).
+The rest were born in Scotland (7), Republic of Ireland (2), Canada (1), and United States (1).
 The most recent prime minister born in Scotland was Gordon Brown (2007–2010).

-No prime minister has ever been born in Wales, Northern Ireland or the West Country.
+David Lloyd George was Welsh and a first-language Welsh speaker, but was born in England.
+No prime minister has ever been born in Northern Ireland.

 Four prime ministers were born outside the modern United Kingdom, the most recent being Boris Johnson (2019–2022).